jsmoriss/update-whd-client-is-asset-admin/README.md

 <li><strong>Parameter 5:</strong> WHD API username? <em><mark style="background-color:rgba(0, 0, 0, 0)" class="has-inline-color has-cyan-bluish-gray-color">example: jsmith</mark></em></li>
 <li><strong>Parameter 6:</strong> WHD API key? <em><mark style="background-color:rgba(0, 0, 0, 0)" class="has-inline-color has-cyan-bluish-gray-color">example: yfi65OHG5hgu75IOgjhkdhte87JHGjhhjgjhgGJHG</mark></em></li>
 <li><strong>Parameter 7:</strong> Always admin usernames (optional)? <em><mark style="background-color:rgba(0, 0, 0, 0)" class="has-inline-color has-cyan-bluish-gray-color">example: sysadmin support</mark></em></li>
+<li><strong>Parameter 8:</strong> Fix non-admin users (default is false)? <em><mark style="background-color:rgba(0, 0, 0, 0)" class="has-inline-color has-cyan-bluish-gray-color">example: true</mark></em></li>
 </ul>
 </li>
 </ul>

 <p>WHD requires a valid tech username for their API queries - any active tech username will do. :)</p>

+<p>Note that parameter 8 is false by default.
+If parameter 8 is true, if the user is already part of the admin group and not a client of the asset in WHD, the user is removed from the admin group.
+Note that keeping this parameter as false avoids two extra validation queries to the WHD database (ie. if the user is already admin, then do nothing).</p>

 <h2 class="wp-block-heading">Jamf Policy Log Details</h2>